rbisdorff/Digraph3/docSphinx/tutorial.rst

 The Condorcet winner
 ....................

 In our randomly generated election results, we are lucky: The instant runoff winner and the Borda winner both are candidate *a1*.
 However, we could also follow the Marquis de Condorcet's advice, and compute the **majority margins** obtained by voting for each individual pair of candidates.
 For instance, candidate *a1* is ranked four times before and once behind candidate *a2*.
 Hence the majority margin *M(a1,a2)* is 4 - 1 = +3.
 These majority margins define on the set of candidates what we call the **Condorcet digraph**.
-The :py:class:`votongDigraphs.CondorcetDigraph` class (a specialization of the :py:class:`digraphs.Digraph` class) is available for handling such pairwise majority margins:
+The :py:class:`votingDigraphs.CondorcetDigraph` class (a specialization of the :py:class:`digraphs.Digraph` class) is available for handling such pairwise majority margins:
     >>> from votingDigraphs import CondorcetDigraph
     >>> cdg = CondorcetDigraph(v,hasIntegerValuation=True)
     >>> cdg.showAll()